wanguinjoka/personal-blog/README.md

 ## Built By [Wangui Njoka](https://github.com/wanguinjoka/)

 ## Description
-One Minute Pitch - This website will allow you to submit your pitches and other users will vote on them and leave comments to give their feedback on them.
+This blog website will allow you to submit your blogs as a writer and other users will view them and leave comments to give their feedback on them.
 ## User Stories
-submit a pitch in any category. see the pitches other people have posted. favourite other people's posts vote on the pitch they liked by giving it a downvote or upvote. comment on the different pitches. view the different categories.
+* View blogs and comment on them
+* Subscribe to the blog and receive notifications
+* As a writer post a blog
+* Delete blog and offensive comments
 ## SetUp / Installation Requirements
 ### Prerequisites
 * python3